LuxciumProject/mapping-tools/library/mapping-tools/README.md

 ![npm type definitions](https://img.shields.io/npm/types/mapping-tools?label=Powered%20by) ![npm](https://img.shields.io/npm/dt/mapping-tools) ![npm](https://img.shields.io/npm/v/mapping-tools)

+The Mapping Tools package is designed to be user-friendly and easy to use, with clear documentation and examples.
+It is suitable for use in a wide range of applications, including data processing, data validation, and more.

 Mapping Tools is a powerful package for mapping over lists and iterables in JavaScript and TypeScript.
 It provides a set of utility functions for working with collections of data.
-These functions allow you to apply a transformation or validation function to each item in a collection, either in serial or parallel, and generate new collections or iterators and async iterators based on the results.
+These functions allow you to apply a transformations or validations to each item in a collection, either in serial or parallel, and generate new collections or iterators and async iterators based on the results.
 All while enjoying advanced error handling and advanced support for asynchronous code.

-The Mapping Tools package is designed to be user-friendly and easy to use, with clear documentation and examples.
-It is suitable for use in a wide range of applications, including data processing, data validation, and more.

 ## Installation